Azure-Samples/avm-terraform-labs/README.md

       copy ../avm-terraform-labs/labs/part04-storage-account/* .
       ```

-1. Run `terraform init -upgrade` to install the AVM module for Storage Account.
+1. Run `terraform init` to install the AVM module for Storage Account.
 1. Navigate to the `Source Control` tab in Visual Studio Code and review the changes to the files.
 1. Open the `avm.storage-account.tf` file and look at each of the properties, paying close attention to the `managed_identities`, `customer_managed_key` and `containers` variables.
 1. Note in the source control diff that we are adding a key to the Key Vault using the AVM module and assigning permissions for the user assigned managed identity to access the key.